Nick Nero: The Wolfpack

 The police suspected that Nero did not intend to abide by his parole conditions as he violated his bail conditions.
 The police started an investigation of Nero dubbed Project Ink.
 In February 2012, the police seized 110 kilograms of cocaine worth $30 million from a warehouse in St. Catharines, which the police knew belonged to Nero.
 The police wiretaps of Fletcher's condo that she shared with Nero revealed that Fletcher was the more intelligent of the couple as she tried hard to assist her fiancée with becoming a successful gangster, using her business acumen.
 The police wiretaps showed that Nero's intelligence level constantly exasperated her.
 On the evening of 24 April 2012, she was recorded by the police wiretap shouting at her fiancée: "You just waste so much frickin' time and money you know".
 Nero stated he needed time to discuss matters with the Sinaloa Cartel more, which led her to say "why?"
 In response Nero stated "I don't understand what's going on".
-When she suggested that internal theft of cocaine that was so troubling him might be reduced by paying his workers more as she noted that his workers were had an annual income of only $30,000—which made stealing his cocaine very tempting—Nero vetoed that suggestion under the grounds it would mean less money for himself.
+When she suggested that internal theft of cocaine that was so troubling him might be reduced by paying his workers more as she noted that his workers had an annual income of only $30,000—which made stealing his cocaine very tempting—Nero vetoed that suggestion under the grounds it would mean less money for himself.
 Despite her later claims to only play a passive role in the Wolfpack, the police bugs inside their condo recorded Fletcher and Nero engaged in frequent conversations about how to discover internal theft in the smuggling ring as both were convinced that someone was stealing the cocaine on its way up from Mexico.

 At one point, a police bug recorded Fletcher telling Nero: "I don't know how normal people afford life".
 Nero agreed with her as he expressed his utter contempt for people who lived honestly as "deadbeats" and told Fletcher that she was lucky to be engaged to a gangster who lived dishonestly and committed the "extra special" crimes that allowed her to live the lavish lifestyle that he told her that she deserved.
 Fletcher agreed with that statement and then started to talk about having children, which she clearly wanted.
 Fletcher only half-joking stated that any child that Nero might father by her would be a moronic "devil child".
 In March 2012, Caputo ordered Nero to stop driving his Ferrari and Maserati, saying he was attracting too much attention, forcing Nero to reluctantly drive a 2001 Yukon Denali SUV.
 Nero, who was very status-conscious, was deeply humiliated by the order, as the police wiretaps recorded Nero cursing his Yukon Denali as a vehicle unworthy of him and expressing the desire to show off by driving either his Ferrari or Maserati again.